-His commissions have included, amongst others, orchestral music for the English Chamber Orchestra, the Bournemouth Symphony Orchestra, the Royal Liverpool Philharmonic, the BBC Philharmonic, and the Hallé, with performances by many other orchestras and ensembles around the world.
-Of particular significance in his orchestral output is a series of concertos (for horn, tuba, trombone, trumpet, clarinet, piano, violin, saxophone, cello and flute) which he commenced in 1970 and is still ongoing.
-His most recent work for large orchestra, Dream Song, was commissioned by BBC Radio 3 for the 2010 ’Mahler in Manchester’ Festival, and premiered by the BBC Philharmonic under Gianandrea Noseda to great critical acclaim.
-It has been recorded on the Chandos label on a recently released fourth volume of his orchestral works.
+His commissions have included orchestral music for many of the UK’s leading orchestras, with performances by many other orchestras and ensembles around the world.
+Of particular significance in his orchestral output is a series of concertos (for horn, tuba, trombone, trumpet, clarinet, piano, violin, saxophone, cello, flute, and oboe) which he commenced in 1970 and is still ongoing.
+In 2019 he was the recipient of an Ivors Composer Award for his Halle commission for children’s choir, narrators, and orchestra: ‘The Salamander and the Moonraker’, with story and text by his wife Susan Gregson.
+In 2020 he had further single composer CD releases of his music on the Chandos and Naxos labels.
 Gregson is also internationally renowned for his contributions to the wind and brass repertoire.

 Critical AcclaimI have no hesitation in declaring Gregson to be one of the most significant British composers currently active in this country … - Robert Matthew-Walker, International Record Review (January 2011)

 … if one of the touchstones of enduring worth in classical music is the ability to keep in touch with the popular language of the time - and I for one believe it is - then Edward Gregson's music is going to be valued long after the more esoteric creations of today are consigned to the museum. - Robert Beale, Manchester Evening News (July 2008)

 This is a remarkably individual composer who writes in the mainstream of 20th century English music ….
 He proves a superb craftsman, with great orchestral flair and genuine melodic gifts. - Ivan March, Gramophone